 History

-On March 31, 2022, workers digging foundations at Lootsi Street 8, near Tallinn’s old harbor, hit a wooden structure about 1.5 meters below the surface.
-Archaeological monitoring stopped the work.
-What emerged from the wet sand was not a small fragment of harbor debris, but the remains of a large 14th-century merchant ship.
+On March 31st, 2022, workers who were digging foundations near Tallinn’s old harbor, hit a wooden structure about 1.5 meters below the surface.
+The address was at at Lootsi Street 8, after which the find has been named.
+The work was stopped to perform archaeological surveying.
+What emerged from the wet sand was a surprise.
+It turned out to be the remains of a large 14th-century merchant ship.

 The site where the ship was found is now part of urban Tallinn.
-In the Middle Ages, however, the area lay on the shallow coast, near the delta of the Harjapea River.
+In the Middle Ages, however, the area lay on the shallow coast, near the former delta of the Härjapea River.

 The results show that the main structure was built from oak trees felled in the winters of 1370–71 and 1371–72.
 Other parts, including planks from a possible galley or pantry-related structure, came from trees felled in winter 1373–74.